microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 #### Gaze
 ##### BaseRayStabilizer.cs
-A base abstract class for a stabilizer that takes as input position and orientation, and performs operations on them to stabilize or smooth that data.
+A base abstract class for a stabilizer that takes as input position and rotation, and performs operations on them to stabilize or smooth that data.

 ##### GazeManager.cs
 Singleton component in charge of managing the gaze vector.
 This is where you can define which layers are considered when gazing at objects.
 Optionally, the gaze manager can reference a ray stabilizer that will be used to stabilize the gaze of the user.